antonfirsov/docs/2023/04-Apr/asp-net-core-updates-in-dotnet-8-preview-3/asp-net-core-updates-in-dotnet-8-preview-3.md

     builder.Services.AddRazorComponents();
     ```

-1. Map endpoints for you components by calling `MayRazorComponents<TComponent>()`.
+1. Map endpoints for you components by calling `MapRazorComponents<TComponent>()`.
 You'll need to add a using directive for your component:

     ```csharp
     @using WebApp1